The older you get, the more you realise that there is actually no such thing as normal.

 And even though the added pressure of me agreeing with my grandmother would have made her job even more difficult, I knew that somewhere, deep down, my mother was also happy that Nanny always had a friend.

-And despite all the years that we fussed and sympathised with her, I have a sneaking suspicion that she felt so well informed, that she was actually feeling bad for everyone else the whole time.
+And despite all the years that we fussed and sympathised with her, I have a sneaking suspicion that she was actually feeling bad for everyone else the whole time.